jamesberger/python-projects/README.md

 This was a quick and dirty example that was probably based on a Stack Overflow post somewhere.

 ## python-challenge
+### challenge-4-solution.py
+### challenge-4-stub-code.py
+### t
+### ts.txt
+### writing-stats.py
 When I was working at AWS, I needed to come up with a way to get new hires to get their feet wet with Python.
-I came up with a series of basic Python exercises, where I'd write some Python stub code that the new hires would elaborate on to solve a given problem.
+The result was a series of basic Python exercises, where I'd write some Python stub code that the new hires would elaborate on to solve a given problem.
-Sadly, I only saved the code from Challenge \#4.
+Sadly, I only saved the code from Challenge \#4 and for one other challenge that involved generating stats for written works - the word count, top ten most common words and the frequency count for a user-specified word.

 ## Ranked to-do list
 ### create-ranked-todo-list.py